maratai/craftery/fiber_arts/looms.md

 ![Saori WX60 in the back, Lojan Flex in the front (closer to viewer)](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-02-09-looms-03.jpg?raw=true)

-**Specs**
-- weight: 27 lbs (13.5 kg)
-- weaving width: 23" (60 cm)
-- total width: 30" (76 cm)
-- height: 38.6" (98.5 cm), or 41.7" (106 cm) when folded
-- depth: 30" (76 cm) or  9.8" (25 cm) when folded (!)
-- 2 harnesses, 2 treadles - counterbalance
-- Comes with a reed at 5 dents/cm (approximately 12 dent/inch) and two harnesses with approximately 400 wire heddles.

 I prize lighter weight to an unusual degree, again due to health issues (and living on the Gulf Coast and thinking about, "What if I had to evacuate this loom in a hurry?").
-The Saori is =incredibly compact when folded up, although ironically, I have plenty of *space*.
+The Saori is incredibly compact when folded up, although ironically, I have plenty of *space*.

 **Add-ons**

-These add up in price, a lot, although some of them are for ease of use and/or accommodations for my wrecked health.
+These add up significantly in price although some of them are for ease of use and/or accommodations for my wrecked health.
 These are from Saori unless otherwise specified (e.g. the Texsolv replacement heddles).

 - comb reed
 - extra reed at 10 dent/cm (approximately 25 dent/inch)